刊 首 語

 can resonate with you to remember the most

 Since that day, life returned to

 I can’t hear you gentle whispering

 Sometimes I speak to you in a dream

 About what we had in the past

-I used to hold your hand to find the ‘sea’ in ‘Houhai’
+I used to hold your hand to look for the ‘sea’ in ‘Houhai’

-To watch the waves and listen to the piano music in ‘Kulangsu’
+To watch the waves and listened to the piano music in ‘Kulangsu’